publiclab/plots2/README.md

 ### Bundle exec

 For some, it will be necessary to prepend your gem-related commands with `bundle exec`, for example, `bundle exec passenger start`; adding `bundle exec` ensures you're using the version of passenger you just installed with Bundler. `bundle exec rake db: setup`, `bundle exec rake db: seed` are other examples of where this might be necessary.

 ***

+## Bugs and support

+To report bugs and request features, please use the GitHub issue tracker provided at https://github.com/publiclab/plots2/issues

+For additional support, join the Public Lab website and mailing list at http://publiclab.org/lists or for urgent requests, email web@publiclab.org

+***